Raj Madiraju

 Raj Madiraju is an Indian film director, screenwriter, actor and producer.
 In a career spanning about 20 years, he predominantly worked in Telugu cinema.
 In 2011 and 2012, he wrote and directed Rushi, for which he won the Nandi Award for Best Story Writer.

 Early life and education

-Raj Madiraju's family moved to Hyderabad, the state capital, in 1984 thanks to Vijayananda's transfer.
-Madiraju studied DECE from Govt.
-Polytechnic.
-He joined Grad IETE in 1990 but discontinued due to lack of focus.
-He did some odd marketing jobs and teaching jobs.
-His passion for music and entertainment prompted him join Hyderabad Film Talents' Guild, a renowned music group in Hyderabad.
-He gave stage shows between 1992 and 1996.
 He joined Avanthi School of Business Management, affiliated to Osmania University, in 1995 to pursue a master's degree in business administration.